 Opioids and Heroin

-Opioid and heroin addiction often causes severe constipation because it slows down the body’s metabolism and digestive system, making it harder for the body to breakdown, process, and absorb the nutrients people need from food.
+Opioid and heroin addiction often cause severe constipation because it slows down the body’s metabolism and digestive system, making it harder for the body to break down, process, and absorb the nutrients people need from food.

 Withdrawal from opioids is particularly difficult, in part because as the drug leaves the system, people often experience diarrhea, nausea, dehydration, and other extreme flu-like symptoms.

 For those who smoke weed, one of the more common side effects of marijuana is overeating as a result of the “munchies.”